Kong/charts/charts/kong/README.md

 Using this feature requires a split release installation of Gateways and Ingress Controller.
 For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md).

+When using `gatewayDiscovery`, you should consider configuring the Admin service to use mTLS client verification to make this interface secure.
+Without that, anyone who can access the Admin API from inside the cluster can configure the Gateway instances.

+On the controller release side, that can be achieved by setting `ingressController.adminApi.tls.client.enabled` to `true` (Helm will generate certificates automatically), or by setting `ingressController.adminApi.tls.client.certProvided` to `true` and providing your own certificates via `ingressController.adminApi.tls.client.secretName` and `ingressController.adminApi.tls.client.caSecretName`.

+On the Gateway release side, `admin.tls.client.secretName` or `admin.tls.client.caBundle` have to be set to actually enable mTLS client verification and use the provided CA certificate for that.

 ### General Parameters